Want to know how to get rid of saddlebags?

 You’re also going to have to watch your caloric intake daily to make sure you’re not eating too much food.
 Counting calories definitely isn’t everything but it’s important to make sure you’re not eating too much.
 Even if you’re eating healthy foods it will be hard to lose fat if you’re eating too much.

 You’re also going to need to increase your intake of protein while reducing your daily carbohydrates.
 An easy way to get more protein (with minimal calories) in your diet is to drink a protein shake.
-This low carb protein shake is my favorite.
-Protein helps to promote your metabolism while increasing the amount of lean muscle you have on your body.

 Be sure to not shy away from good fats such as avocados, almonds, and grass-fed butter.
 You can find more of these good fats here.

 You should be eating more vegetables than fruits.
 Now eating fruit isn’t all that bad but it does contain sugar in the form of fructose.
-So if your goal is to maximize fat loss then fruit isn’t always the best idea.
+So if your goal is to maximize fat loss then the fruit isn’t always the best idea.

 By now you’ve figured out how to lose your saddlebags.
 There is no magic pill and you’re also going to have to put in some work.
 Getting your diet and workouts in inconsistently will help you get much quicker results than anything else out there.